pantheon-systems/documentation/source/content/integrated-composer.md

 ### When Applying Upstream Updates, Updates Cannot Be Applied

-When you click "Apply Updates", the process completes with an error: "Something went wrong when applying updates.
-View log"
+When you click **Apply Updates**, the process completes with the error, `Something went wrong when applying updates.
+View log`

 Clicking on "View log" gives you this message: